Frostphyr/CustomAppender/README.md

 CustomAppender is licensed under [Apache License 2.0](https://www.apache.org/licenses/LICENSE-2.0).

+## Dependencies

+CustomAppender requires at least Java SE 6 or 7, depending on which version of [Log4j2](https://logging.apache.org/log4j/2.x/) is used.
+Version 2.4 and greater require 7 and versions less than 2.4 require 6.
+The minimum supported version of Log4j2 is 2.0.1.

 ## Download

-It can be downloaded with Maven with the following dependency or directly from the the website [here](http://frostphyr.com/custom-appender).
+It can be downloaded with one of the following methods or directly from the website [here](http://frostphyr.com/custom-appender).

+### Maven

 ```xml
 <dependency>